trigno1/Smart-AI-Resume-Analyzer/README.md

 > _(“Voilà” means "there you have it!" or "problem solved!")_

 ### Why Does This Happen? 🌐
-This is a **known issue with the resume builder feature**, where the autofill behavior of browsers (e.g., Chrome, Edge, etc.) doesn’t trigger the necessary validation for some input fields.
+This is a **known issue with the resume builder feature**, where the autofill behavior of browsers (e.g., Chrome, Edge, etc.) doesn't trigger the necessary validation for some input fields.
 By manually editing the email, the system recognizes it correctly.

-We’re actively working on a permanent fix to ensure your experience is seamless.
+We're actively working on a permanent fix to ensure your experience is seamless.
 Thank you for your understanding and support! 🙏

 ## 🎯 **Why Choose Smart Resume AI?**